LPG Compound: Chemical Composition of LPG Gas

 Biogas is frequently produced on-site.

-Of the four types of gas used in homes, chemical composition of LPG has a highest energy content at 93.2MJ/mvs natural gas (methane) at 38.7MJ/m3.
+Of the four types of household gas, the chemical composition of LPG has a highest energy content at 93.2MJ/mvs natural gas (methane) at 38.7MJ/m3.

 CNG and Biogas are also methane, although biogas typically has a lower percentage of methane.

-LPG Composition in Gas Bottles – Gas is Used in Gas Bottles
+LPG Compound in Gas Bottles – Gas is Used in Gas Bottles

-LPG composition in Gas BottlesThe gas used in gas bottles is typically LPG – liquefied petroleum gas – which is either propane or butane, flammable hydrocarbons used as fuel for home heating, cooking, hot water, cars and other vehicles.
+LPG composition in Gas BottlesThe types of gas used in gas bottles is typically LPG – liquefied petroleum gas – for which the LPG compound is either propane or butane, flammable hydrocarbons used as fuel for home heating, cooking, hot water, cars and other vehicles.

-LPG composition used in home gas bottles is either propane, butane or a mixture of the two.
+LPG compound used in home gas bottles is also either propane, butane or a mixture of the two.

-The other type of gas used in homes comes from natural gas (mains gas) or CNG (compressed natural gas), both of which are methane.
+The other types of gas used in homes comes from natural gas (mains gas) or CNG (compressed natural gas), both of which are methane.

-Propanebutane and natural gas are all hydrocarbon gases.
+Propanebutane and natural gas are all hydrocarbon gases but different kinds of gas..

-Propane and butane fall under the broad label of “LPG”, as liquefied petroleum gases and also referred to as natural gas liquids – NGL.
+Propane and butane types of gas fall under the broad label of “LPG”, as liquefied petroleum gases and also referred to as natural gas liquids – NGL.

 CNG – Compressed Natural Gas – is methane.